-Then, within seconds, we had yellow wrist bands on and we were in!
-The place was full of free food, free grog… and free LEGENDS.
+Within seconds, we had yellow wrist bands on and we were in!
+The place was full of free food, free grog and free… LEGENDS.

-Of course the legends all knew each other, so we had to be on our toes.
+Of course the other issue was that the legends all knew each other, so we had to be on our toes.
 After an hour of the greatest day of our lives, we had worked out the comments we would throw out, if any legends questioned our identity.